The Gang Makes Lethal Weapon 7: Critical reviews

 "The Gang Makes Lethal Weapon 7" received positive reviews from critics.
 Dennis Perkins of The A.V.
 Club gave the episode a "B−" grade and wrote, "It's a fitting way for the episode to land what had been a shaky enterprise in on-the-nose comic storytelling, but these first two episodes both hint that the Gang could use some new scenery.
 On to Ireland, I guess."

 Ross Bonaime of Collider wrote, "Mac accurately describes the last few years by saying The Gang has done 'a lot of learning, a lot of growing, and a lot of being scared.'
 It's a perfect encapsulation of what the world has gone through, and while we may be tired of reliving the recent past in entertainment, It's Always Sunny in Philadelphia's fifteenth season comments on modern idiocy without the fatigue we've come to expect.
 If anything, it's almost comforting to know that all of the insanity in our world has been thanks to the five owners of Paddy's Pub."

-Liz Shannon Miller of Consequence wrote, "The show also directly acknowledges how the world has changed in the season's second episode, 'The Gang Makes Lethal Weapon 7', which comments on the fact that the show's previous episodes featuring Lethal Weapon parodies are no longer streaming due to the very blatant use of blackface.
+Liz Shannon Miller of Consequence wrote, "The show also directly acknowledges how the world has changed in the season's second episode, 'The Gang Makes Lethal Weapon 7', which comments on the fact that the show's previous episodes featuring Lethal Weapon parodies are no longer streaming due to the use of blackface.
 Said comment is made most importantly by actually involving Black actors and Taylor, a Black writer, in the episode, while continuing to evolve the show's take on how to approach both its politically incorrect past while still poking fun at the unacceptable — and managing to be funny as hell in the process."
 Ray Flook of Bleeding Cool wrote, "Just like it seemed only right that The Gang's response to being shown the error of their ways with 'White Saviors' was to... you guessed it.
 Make 'Lethal Weapon 8'.
 Because The Gang is never more at its best than when it gives the audience a chance to learn while they stay obliviously trapped in their Paddy's bubble and we wouldn't have it any other way."